INTRODUCTION

 - Choose activities you enjoy, such as dancing, hiking, or gardening.

-- Use breaks during work to move around or do light exercises.
+- Use breaks during work to move around or do light movements.

 - Set realistic goals and track your progress to stay motivated.

-- Exercise with friends or family for added encouragement and accountability.
+- Activity with friends or family for added encouragement and accountability.

 These small changes can lead to long-term benefits for your immune system and overall health and wellbeing.